 Visualizing Diabetes Clinical Studies Data

+One of the studies that clinical studies could help alleviate is diabetes.
 I present an R Shiny prototype called Diabetes Studies App.
 This app was envisioned to provide information about diabetes clinical studies in the United States.
 The information may be useful in the following ways:

 - You, a loved one, a friend, or someone you know, may be suffering from diabetes and may be interested in participating in a clinical study or want to know more about the types of treatments available or that could be available in the future.

 - You are interested in medicine and want to know more about real-life clinical studies.

 - You are a part of the medical community and want to learn about clinical study sponsors and the state of medical treatments that may affect your organization's constituents directly or indirectly.

 - You are interested in investing in pharmaceutical products and want to learn about sponsor data and pipelines in product development.

 You can find the R Shiny codes that created the App at my GitHub Page.

 This project was inspired by a previous work by Xiao Jia.
 The dataset was obtained from ClinicalTrials.gov, a repository for clinical studies in the United States and around the world.
 It is a resource provided by the U.S. National Library of Medicine.